borkh/mcbm-ring-reco/README.md

    the loss and average prediction time will be calculated on the data in `data/test`.
 Furthermore, 50 of the worst predictions will be calculated and plotted.
 Additionally, `data/sim_data` directory contains simulated data from the mRICH detector.
 That data was created using the CbmRoot framework.
 These images will also be fitted and the first <N_PLOTS> results will be plotted.

    Set the `--silent` flag to only save the plots without showing them.
+   If the `--model_path` argument is not specified, the latest model in the `models/checkpoints` directory will be used.
+The default value for `--n_plots` is 200.

 4. To convert the trained model to ONNX format, run the following command:
    ```